 Introducing Nextflow Tower - Seamless monitoring of data analysis workflows from anywhere

-The past month Seqera Labs introduced Nextflow Tower, a management and monitoring system for Nextflow data analysis pipeline applications.
+The past month Seqera introduced Nextflow Tower, a management and monitoring system for Nextflow data analysis pipeline applications.

 Tower allows users to track the execution of any Nextflow workflow application in real-time, providing useful insights about execution metrics and metadata, making them accessible throughout an easy to use web interface.